• barnegat light photography

 WHERE TO DO PHOTOGRAPHY – BARNEGAT LIGHT

-Barnegat Lighthouse State Park is also a Milky Way Dark Sky location, so be sure to go at the right time.
+Barnegat Lighthouse State Park is also a Dark Sky location, so be sure to visit at the right time of year.
 You can get sunset and Milky Way images all in one trip.
-Be sure to see our Dark Sky Photography Information Page.
-Photography will also be helpful if you are newer to the Milky Way.
+Be sure to visit our Dark Sky Information Page.

 BEST TIME TO GO

 Set aside several hours to spend at this beautiful location.
-And don’t forget it’s not always about the photography.
+And don’t forget it’s not always about taking pictures.
 It’s also about the experience.
 Connecting to Mother Gaia and all of the beauty in this area can be a profound experience.
-If you’re going to do Milky Way photography here during the Milky Way season, set aside at least three. hours.
+If you’re going to do Milky Way images here during the season, set aside at least three hours.
+This is a Milky Way Photography Location so if you plan to stay, we suggest you stay overnight.

 WHAT ELSE TO BRING

-Remember to bring organic bug repellent and sun protection, as well as a durable pair of hiking boots if you’re going to walk out on the jetty rocks.
-Also, bring a pair of water shoes if you’re going to photograph next to the jetty during high tide.
+Remember to bring organic bug repellent and sun protection, as well as a durable pair of hiking boots, if you plan to walk out on the jetty rocks.
+Also, bring a pair of water shoes if you’re going to go next to the jetty during high tide.
 Packaging long pants, a hat, and sunglasses is also wise to shield yourself from the elements.

 OTHER PHOTOGRAPHY NEARBY